microsec/regulations/hrsz--all--ssl--EN.md

 The validity period of the end user Certificates issued by the Trust Service Provider is

-- maximum 398 days (cca.
-13 months) from the date of issuance
+- in case of Certificates used also for public website authentication maximum 398 days ( ˜=13 months) from the date of issuance
+- In case of EV Certificate recommended validity is not more than 12 months
+- in case of qualified Certificate maximum 3 years from the date of issuance
 - shall not exceed the date until which the used cryptographic algorithms can be used safely according to the algorithmic decision of the National Media and Infocommunications Authority
 - shall not exceed the expiration date of the provider Certificate that issued the Certificate.